$\mathrm{L}^1$ full groups of flows: Whirly amenability

-For the last implication~\eqref{item:l1-G-amenable}\( \implies \)~\eqref{item:G-amenable}, first recall that the orbit full group of the action is generated by involutions (as is any full group).
+For the last implication~\eqref{item:l1-G-amenable}\( \implies \)~\eqref{item:G-amenable}, first recall that the orbit full group of the action is generated by involutions.
 It follows that the orbit full group is topologically generated by involutions whose cocycles are integrable (actually, one can even ask that the cocycles are bounded).
-In particular, the \( \LL^1 \) full group \( \lfgr{G \acts X} \) is dense in the orbit full group, and so assuming~\eqref{item:l1-G-amenable} we conclude that the orbit full group \( \fgr{ G \acts X } \) is amenable.
-The amenability of \( G \) then follows from \cite[Thm.~5.1]{MR3748570}. \end{proof} \begin{remark} We have to require unimodularity in order to be able to apply~\cite[Thm.~5.1]{MR3748570}.
+In particular, the \( \LL^1 \) full group \( \lfgr{G \acts X} \) is dense in the orbit full group, and so, assuming~\eqref{item:l1-G-amenable}, we conclude that the orbit full group \( \fgr{ G \acts X } \) is amenable.
+The amenability of \( G \) then follows from~\cite[Thm.~5.1]{MR3748570}. \end{proof}

+\begin{remark} We have to require unimodularity to apply~\cite[Thm.~5.1]{MR3748570}.
 It seems likely that the unimodularity hypothesis can be dropped in this result, but we do not pursue this question further. \end{remark}

-\subsection{Topological generators}
+\section{Topological generators}

-We now concern ourselves with the question of determining the topological rank of derived full groups.
+We now concern ourselves with the question of determining the topological rank of derived \(\LL^{1}\) full groups.
 Our approach will be based on the dense chain of subgroups established in Corollary~\ref{cor:dense-chain-subgroups}, and the first step is to study the topological rank of the group \( \LL^{0}([0,1], \Aut([0,1])) \).